Physics and computation: An insight from non-Hermitian quantum computing: Physical scheme to implement gate

 \subsection{Gain and loss realized with postselection}

-Beside using the change of particle numbers, one can also use postelection to implement gain and loss in quantum systems.
+Beside using the change of particle numbers, one can also use postselection to implement gain and loss in quantum systems.
 As we will see below, one also faces a barrier of exponential scale.